QuickGlitch/HackathonChallenge/intentional_vulnerabilities.md

 ## Tricking users into paying the attacker (CSRF)

 For gamification's sake the payable account (`payableTo`) is sent from the client side when placing an order.
 This means an attacker can modify this field to point to their own account and trick users into paying them instead of the webshop.
 A smiliar mehcanism that is more realistic is having users tricking into paying for a product but having it shipped to the attacker instead of themselves.

-An example of this implementation is done in `apps/csrf-demo`.
+An example of this implementation is done in `apps/csrf-demo`, exploiting the bots that visit the forum posts (simulating users/victims who might click on links or emails).
+If you run this application (while the frontend & backend are running) and post a link to it in the forum, the bots will visit the link, disguised as a sale, and place an order paying into the attacker's account.

 ## PII